CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

 # Exercise 2: Working with the Azure SQL Database in Microsoft Fabric

-In this next section of the workshop, you will explore Azure SQL Database Explorer and SQL Query worksheets in Microsoft Fabric.
+In this exercise, you will explore Azure SQL Database Explorer and SQL Query worksheets in Microsoft Fabric.
 Also, you will explore copilot integrated with Azure SQL Database Explorer.

 ## Task 1: Introduction to Azure SQL Database